missy-davies/coverletter-generator/README.md

 The idea for this project came after completing a lab for Hackbright Academy in which we built a web application using Flask in Python 3 to generate mad libs stories.
 I then adapted and expanded upon the principles of the project to create a cover letter generator.

-# Goal of the project
+# Goal of the Project

 Writing cover letters can be a difficult and agonizing process.
 The goal of this project is to create a tool that makes writing cover letters easy and painless by providing a tailored template.